Meet the Board Members

 Michael Bishop, M.D.

 Catherine Hazelton was appointed by the Assembly on January 15, 2013.
-Ms. Hazelton served as a Senior Program Officer in the California Democracy program since 2009.
-At Irvine, she developed the Future of California Elections project and several elements of Irvine’s redistricting grant making.
-Ms. Hazelton also oversees grants related to other governance reform issues and public media coverage of state governance and policy.
-Additionally, she manages many aspects of the James Irvine Foundation Leadership Awards.
+Ms. Hazelton has served as a Senior Program Officer at The James Irvine Foundation since 2009.
+At Irvine, she has helped design and lead several key initiatives including the Future of California Elections, the James Irvine Foundation Leadership Awards, the Public Sector Leadership project, and an effort to deepen public engagement in redistricting processes.
+Ms. Hazelton also oversees grants related to public media coverage of state policy and elections.
 Before joining Irvine, Ms. Hazelton worked with California law enforcement leaders to advocate for public investments in early education programs as Associate Director of the nonprofit Fight Crime: Invest in Kids.
-Previously, she served as a Senior Legislative Aide to Assemblywoman Carol Liu and a legislative aide and field representative to Assemblyman Jack Scott.
+Previously, she served as a Senior Legislative Aide and District Director to Assemblywoman Carol Liu and a Legislative Aide and Field Representative to Assemblyman Jack Scott.
 Ms. Hazelton has worked on numerous political campaigns including, most recently, Hillary Clinton’s presidential campaign.
 Catherine has served on several nonprofit boards, including the California National Organization for Women and Help A Mother Out, an organization that provides free diapers to families in need.
-Ms. Hazelton completed her master’s degree in public policy at the University of California, Berkeley, and earned her bachelor’s degree in history at Scripps College.
+Ms. Hazelton completed her Master’s Degree in Public Policy at the University of California, Berkeley, and earned her Bachelor’s Degree in History at Scripps College.
 She also attended Pasadena City College where she trained hundreds of students in grassroots advocacy and organized dozens of state and federal student lobbying trips.
 Her research related to redistricting reform and women in California politics has appeared in the Los Angeles Times, the San Francisco Chronicle, Policy Matters and other publications.
-(Term: 1/15/2013 – 1/1/2016)
+(Term: 01/15/2013 – 01/01/2017)